isomerpages/isomerpages-govtech/media/media-releases/_posts/2023-05-24-Government-projected-to-spend-on ICT-in-FY23.md

 Opportunities for Small & Medium Enterprises (SMEs) remain plentiful.
 Nearly 80 per cent of all procurement opportunities for FY23 will be available to SMEs, the same as last year.

+<br><sup>[3]</sup> There are about 150,000 public officers in Singapore’s Public Service, across 16 ministries and over 50 statutory boards.

 ---

 ### **Introduction of sustainability metrics**